Sign In / Sign Out

 ASU Students Care

-86% of ASU students, when they noticed another student in distress had helped them to get the help they needed (within the previous year).
+86% of ASU students who noticed another student in distress helped that person get the help they needed.

 ASU students reported experiencing the following feelings at least once in the past 12 months:

 40.8% felt so depressed it was difficult to function.

 1.5% reported attempting suicide.

 Source: American College Health Association-National College Health Assessment: Arizona State University, Spring 2018.
 Baltimore: American College Health Association; Spring 2018 (n=1,304).

 We encourage our ASU community to talk about mental illness, distress and suicide.
 By bringing these topics into open discussion, we make it easier to recognize the signs of someone struggling and can learn to take effective action to support the well-being of our friends, roommates, classmates and others.

 Mental health is how a person thinks, feels, and acts when faced with life's situations.
 This includes handling stress, relating to other people, and making decisions.

 Feelings of sadness, emptiness, worthlessness and/or loneliness are normal responses to overwhelming or difficult experiences.
 Depression is characterized by these feelings lasting and/or not improving after a few weeks.